 The Montessori Toddler by Simone Davies

 This is an especially beloved title for Monti Kids because Simone visited our office in California and has shared her book with our customers and staff.
-It was published this year (2019) and provides a pragmatic and modern perspective on Montessori.
+It was published this in 2019 and provides a pragmatic and modern perspective on Montessori.
 It is full of practical tips, digestible Montessori theories, beautiful examples of Montessori environments around the world, and wonderful illustrations.
-Simone offers perspective on practical & real-life experiences.
-She is very honest about the frustrations an adult or child might feel during the toddler years & how to respond to them.
+Simone offers honesty on real-life experiences and the frustrations an adult or child might feel during the toddler years and how to respond to them.

 For an inspiring introduction to Montessori: